CCNetwork-Randy-Marsh/ShrinesWiki/wiki/en_us/random_variation.md

-## Random variation (1.16.5-2.x.x; 1.18.1-3.x.x; Future 1.18.2-4.x.x releases (not yet)
+## Random variation

 There are many structures that can also have variant materials.
 E.g. the Watchtower is built from spruce, but a dark oak watchtower could be naturally generated as a new, fresh alternative.
 Shrines' Random variation feature exchanges the materials of its builds on every placement.
-You can see a Balloon in white, in red, purple, green etc.
+You can see a Balloon in white, in red, purple, green etc.\
 Since 3.x.x you're also able to fully configure random variation through datapacks.

 ![](https://media.forgecdn.net/attachments/422/138/random_variation_11012022.png)

-## How to customize random variation
+## How to customize random variation (Only 1.18.2)

 > This paragraphs requires some basic knowledge about minecraft datapacks
->
-> This covers only how random variation works in Shrines most recent versions

 Let's first talk about how random variation works.
 Here is what we want to achieve with it: